mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 # Replicating Results of the Returned-before-mailed-in ballot anomaly in Pennsylvania (as per Greg On The Right)

-The purpose of this repository is to replicate the work. of 'Greg on the right' and store the information in. such a way that anyone may replicate the results
+The purpose of this repository is to replicate the work of 'Greg on the right', who discovered that Pennsylvania ballots had a return date that occurred before the ballots mailed in date.
+This repository seeks to store the information in such a way that anyone may replicate the results

-No credence was given to the claim until the results were replicated

 ## METHOD